SBVC A GUIDE TO YOUR RISK ASSESSMENT

 - Cleanliness is key in protecting against Covid-19.
 You will be

-required to clean areas of potential contamination at the start and end of you hire period.
-You will be allowed an addition 15 minutes before the start of your hire and another 15 mins at the
+required to clean areas of potential contamination at the end of you hire period.
+You will be allowed an addition 15 minutes at the end of hire to complete these tasks..

 - Are there likely to be any ‘pinch points’ where keeping social

 distancing may be difficult, ie accessing storage areas.

 - Kitchens are obviously a major area of risk..
 Bringing your own

 food and drink and not use the kitchen removes a big area of risk.
 If you plan to use the kitchen then this needs to be considered in your risk assessment.